 Injection Site Reactions

-Injection site reactions of any severity occurred at a rate of 45% in Xolair (omalizumab) -treated patients compared with 43% in placebo-treated patients.
+In adults and adolescents, injection site reactions of any severity occurred at a rate of 45% in Xolair-treated patients compared with 43% in placebo-treated patients.
 The types of injection site reactions included: bruising, redness, warmth, burning, stinging, itching, hive formation, pain, indurations, mass, and inflammation.

-Severe injection-site reactions occurred more frequently in Xolair (omalizumab) -treated patients compared with patients in the placebo group (12% versus 9%).
+Severe injection site reactions occurred more frequently in Xolair-treated patients compared with patients in the placebo group (12% versus 9%).

 The majority of injection site reactions occurred within 1 hour-post injection, lasted less than 8 days, and generally decreased in frequency at subsequent dosing visits.